 - Smaller countries are highly impacted due to its negative effects that trade deficit brings a certain period of time.
 While proponent alleges that any negative effect of deficit recovers with respect to change in time.

-- Large trade deficit largely affects the consumer preferences which is mitigated in the long run.
+- Large trade deficit largely affects consumer preferences which are mitigated in the long run.